-This topic deserves a whole guide on its own, but if you want to be successful with social media (and you’ll HAVE to, in the long run), your best bet of a one stop shop is Gary Vaynerchuk.
+This topic deserves a whole guide on its own, but if you want to be successful with social media (and you’ll HAVE to, in the long run), your best bet for a one-stop shop is Gary Vaynerchuk.

-He’s successful on Twitter, thanks to being witty and engaging with lots of people individually, and has amassed 1.18 million followers on the platform.
+He’s successful on Twitter, thanks to being witty and by engaging with lots of people individually and he has amassed 1.18 million followers on the platform.

-All in all, around 2 million people follow his every move, and if you watch him closely as well, you can learn the art of social media from him.
+All in all, around 2 million people follow his every move.
+If you watch him closely, you can learn the art of social media from him.

 One of the biggest takeaways from Gary is that content follows context.